 How to Donate

 The public is encouraged to call, text, or go online to donate.
-On Mark 8-9, donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111 or text WMASKIDS to 36413.
+On March 8-9, donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111 or text WMASKIDS to 36413.
 At any time before or during the event, donors are welcomed to go to online and make their donation.

 “Whether in person, over the phone or by text, your generous pledges support the true heroes of the only comprehensive, accredited children’s hospital in western Massachusetts.
 Uplifting and hope-filled stories from our many miracle children, their families and caregivers will help you understand how important your support is to kids right here in our community,” said Berg.